sperelson/sperelson.github.com/_posts/2013-03-04-Set-Up-A-Raspberry-Pi-As-A-Media-Center.md

 ---
 {% include JB/setup %}

-I bought a Raspberry Pi and got the Model B with 512 MB ram and, having tried Xbian and then RaspBMC, I am now using Openelec and controlling XBMC via the TV's remote control.
+I bought a Raspberry Pi and got the Model B with 512 MB ram and, having tried Xbian and then RaspBMC, I am now using Openelec.
+All three of these Linux distributions are specially made XBMC controlled media centers.

+My RPi with XBMC is controllable via my TV's remote control.
 This remote control works because of the TV's implementation of the Consumer Electronics Control interface (CEC).
-CEC makes this whole setup extra special (meaning, it became extra usable by the whole family.
+CEC makes this whole setup extra special as we have a single remote for the whole setup and is easier to use by the whole family.

 <!--more-->